What Is Hydrocephalus?

 If your child needs surgery, Gillette neurosurgeons might recommend these options to treat hydrocephalus:

 Hydrocephalus requires lifelong management and care.
 If your child has hydrocephalus you might start treatment while they’re an infant.
-As your child grows, we continue to offer age-appropriate care through Gillette Lifetime Specialty Healthcare for teens (16 and older) and adults.
+As your child grows, we continue to offer age-appropriate care through Gillette Adult Services for teens (16 and older) and adults.

 Often, hydrocephalus is tied to other conditions, such as spina bifida, cerebral palsy or traumatic brain injuries.
 Whether your child has one or multiple complex conditions, our multidisciplinary team offers care in a supportive, family-centered environment.